Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

 Now that you have an index, you can search it.

-1. At the top of the blade for your Azure Cognitive Search resource, select **Search explorer**.
+1. At the top of the blade for your Azure AI Search resource, select **Search explorer**.
 2. In Search explorer, in the **Query string** box, enter the following query string, and then select **Search**.

     ```
-    search=Las Vegas&$select=url,top_words
+    {
+  "search": "Las Vegas",
+  "select": "url,top_words"
+}
     ```

     This query retrieves the **url** and **top_words** fields for all documents that mention *Las Vegas*.

 ## More information

-To learn more about creating custom skills for Azure Cognitive Search, see the [Azure Cognitive Search documentation](https://docs.microsoft.com/azure/search/cognitive-search-custom-skill-interface).
+To learn more about creating custom skills for Azure Cognitive Search, see the [Azure AI Search documentation](https://docs.microsoft.com/azure/search/cognitive-search-custom-skill-interface).